Current Site Information

 NPL Listing HistoryThis site was proposed to the National Priorities List (NPL) on June 24, 1988 and formally added to the NPL October 4, 1989.

-Threats and ContaminantsSampling of on-site monitoring wells in the 1980's discovered the groundwater was contaminated with volatile organic compounds (VOCs) and metals.
+Threats and ContaminantsSampling of on-site monitoring wells in the 1980s revealed that the groundwater was contaminated with volatile organic compounds (VOCs) and metals.
 VOCs include vinyl chloride, trichloroethene, and cis-1,2-dichloroethene and metals include aluminum, iron, and manganese.
 The groundwater on-site can pose a threat to human health if consumed.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.